Before you build a pool, learn about selecting a licensed builder, local council requirements and your legal rights and obligations.

-Your builder must give you an insurance certificate under the Home Building Compensation Fund.
-This must happen before you pay any money (including a deposit) and before work commences.
-This applies to any pool where the contract price is over $20,000 or, if the contract price is not known, where the reasonable market cost of the labour and materials involved is over $20,000.
-This is also required where a builder does work for an owner-builder.
+The pool builder needs to obtain HBCF cover before starting work or requesting any money.
+Cover is also required if the contract price is not known, but where the reasonable market cost of the labour and materials involved is over $20,000.
+HBCF cover is also required where a builder does work for an owner-builder.

 By law, your chosen builder or tradesperson must give you a written contract for all residential building work, including swimming pools, if:

-The maximum deposit that you can be asked to pay is 10% of the contract price.
+The maximum deposit that you can be asked to pay is 10 percent of the contract price.

-If the work is required to be covered by insurance under the Home Building Compensation Fund, it is illegal for the contractor to ask for a deposit or other payment under the contract, unless a valid certificate of insurance is given to you.
+If the work is required to be covered by the Home Building Compensation Fund (HBCF) , it is illegal for the contractor to ask for a deposit or other payment under the contract, unless a valid certificate of cover is given to you.

 Progress payments are usually made at specific stages of a project and should equate to the value of work done.
 Never pay for work that has not been performed or pay any money exceeding what is required under the contract.

-If a dispute arises, Fair Trading has a free dispute resolution process that may assist you.
-For more information, refer to our Resolving building disputes page.
+If a dispute arises, NSW Fair Trading has a free dispute resolution process.

-If attempts to have work completed or rectified prove unsuccessful, you may be able to formally lodge a claim under your Home Building Compensation Fund insurance policy.
+If you’ve attempted to have the work completed or rectified with no success, you may be able to formally lodge a claim under your Home Building Compensation Fund insurance policy.

-For more information about notifying your insurer of a loss or making a claim under the Home Building Compensation Fund, refer to our Home Building Compensation Fund insurance claims web page.
+Visit the SIRA website for more information about notifying your insurer of a loss or making a claim under the Home Building Compensation Scheme.

-Be aware that if you coordinate two or more contractors to build the pool (eg. excavator, concreter, plumber, tiler etc) and the work is valued at more than $10,000, you will need an owner-builder permit.
+If you coordinate two or more contractors to build the pool (e.g. excavator, concreter, plumber, tiler etc.) and the work is valued at more than $10,000, you will need an owner-builder permit.

 Also, be wary of builders who use several different contracts of under $20,000 for one job.
 They may be avoiding their insurance obligations under the Home Building Compensation Fund.